Sun Odyssey 49 DS

+First built in 2004, the 49DS is no longer a current model.

 Design

-The Sun Odyssey 49 DS's hull is built predominantly of fiberglass.
+The Sun Odyssey 49DS's hull is built predominantly of fiberglass.
 A masthead sloop with a nearly-plumb stem, it features a reverse transom, a skeg-mounted spade-type rudder controlled by a wheel, and a fixed fin keel, with a weighted bulb.
 It displaces 28000 lb and carries 9039 lb of iron ballast.

 The boat has a draft of 7.05 ft with the standard keel and 5.41 ft with the optional shoal draft keel.

-The boat is fitted with a Japanese Yanmar 4JH3TE diesel engine of 75 hp for docking and maneuvering.
+She is fitted with a Japanese Yanmar 4JH3TE diesel engine of 75 hp for docking and maneuvering.
 The fuel tank holds 63 u.s.gal and the fresh water tank has a capacity of 185 u.s.gal.

-The design has sleeping accommodation for six people, with a two double berths in dual bow cabins and an aft cabin with a central double berth.
+The design has sleeping accommodation for six people, with two double berths in twin bow cabins and an aft cabin with a central double berth.
 The galley is located on the starboard side at the companionway ladder.
-The galley is "L"-shaped and is equipped with a two-burner stove and a double sink.
+The galley is L-shaped and is equipped with a two-burner stove and a double sink.
 A navigation station is opposite the galley, on the starboard side.
 There are three heads, one just aft of each of the bow cabins and one on the port side in the aft cabin.